sanjib-8114/test-git/README.md

 # test-git
-all git testing done in this repo author- sanjib
+all git testing done in this repo, author- sanjib